 THIS DATE IN HISTORY: Aug.
 17

 Maloney steps into the job after being named an assistant GM under Torrey following his retirement as a player on Jan.
 17, 1991.
-Torrey, who's served as GM since the Islanders were formed in 1972 and helps build the team that won the Stanley Cup four years in a row from 1980-83, resigns from the Islanders and is soon hired as president of the Florida Panthers, who are scheduled to begin play in the NHL in 1993.
+Torrey, who's served as GM since the formation of the Islanders in 1972 and helps build the team that won the Stanley Cup four years in a row from 1980-83, resigns from the Islanders and is quickly hired as president of the Florida Panthers, who are scheduled to begin play in the NHL in 1993.

-The Islanders advance to the Eastern Conference Final in Maloney's first season, but don't win another playoff series until 2016.
+The Islanders advance to the Eastern Conference Final in Maloney's first season as GM, then don't win another playoff series until 2016.

-1896: Georges "Buck" Boucher, a key part of the Ottawa Senators' dynasty in the 1920s and a member of the Hockey Hall of Fame, is born in Ottawa.
-Boucher joins the Senators, then part of the National Hockey Association, as a forward in 1915.
+1896: George Boucher, a key part of the Ottawa Senators dynasty in the 1920s and a member of the Hockey Hall of Fame, is born in Ottawa.
+Boucher, nicknamed "Buck," joins the Senators, then part of the National Hockey Association, as a forward in 1915.
 He soon switches to defense and becomes known for his stickhandling ability.
 With Boucher, the Senators win the Cup in 1920, 1921, 1923 and 1927.
-He finishes his NHL career with the Chicago Black Hawks in 1931-32, retiring with 204 points (117 goals, 87 assists) in 449 games, and is inducted into the Hall of Fame in 1960, joining his brother Frank Boucher, a 1958 inductee.
+He finishes his NHL career with the Chicago Blackhawks in 1931-32, retiring with 204 points (117 goals, 87 assists) in 449 games, and is inducted into the Hall of Fame in 1960, joining his brother, Frank Boucher, a 1958 inductee.

-1957: Pete Peeters, one of the NHL's most successful goaltenders during the 1980s, is born in Edmonton.
-Peeters, an eighth-round choice (No. 135) by the Philadelphia Flyers in the 1977 NHL Amateur Draft, earns a full-time role with the Flyers in 1979-80, goes 29-5-5 and helps them qualify for the Stanley Cup Final.
+1957: Pete Peeters, one of the most successful goalies in the NHL during the 1980s, is born in Edmonton.
+Peeters, an eighth-round choice (No. 135) by the Philadelphia Flyers in the 1977 NHL Draft, earns a full-time role with the Flyers in 1979-80, goes 29-5 with five ties and helps them advance to the Stanley Cup Final.
 He has his best season with the Boston Bruins in 1982-83, leading the League with 40 wins, a 2.36 goals-against average and eight shutouts, and winning the Vezina Trophy.
 Peeters later plays for the Washington Capitals before returning to the Flyers for his final two seasons.
-He ends his career in 1991 at 246-155-51 with a 3.08 GAA and 21 shutouts.
+He ends his NHL career in 1991 with a record of 246-155 and 51 ties, a 3.08 GAA and 21 shutouts.